colehaus/colex/content/drafts/sensitivity-analysis-of-givewell-cea/main.md

 ---
 title: Sensitivity analysis of GiveWell's cost-effectiveness analysis
-date: 2019-09-27
+date: 2019-09-28
 tags: statistics, development
+series: GiveWell cost-effectiveness analysis analysis
 ---

-[Last time](/posts/uncertainty-analysis-of-givewell-cea) we introduced GiveWell's cost effectiveness analysis which uses a spreadsheet model to take point estimates of uncertain input parameters to point estimates of uncertain results.
+[Last time](/posts/uncertainty-analysis-of-givewell-cea/) we introduced GiveWell's cost effectiveness analysis which uses a spreadsheet model to take point estimates of uncertain input parameters to point estimates of uncertain results.
 We adjusted this approach to take probability distributions on the input parameters and in exchange got probability distributions on the resulting cost-effectiveness estimates.
 But this machinery lets us do more.
 Now that we've completed an uncertainty analysis, we can move on to sensitivity analysis.

 # Sensitivity analysis

-The basic idea of [sensitivity analysis](TODO) is, when working with uncertain values, to see which input values most affect the output when they vary.
+The basic idea of [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) is, when working with uncertain values, to see which input values most affect the output when they vary.
 For example, if you have the equation $f(a, b) = 2^a + b$ and each of $a$ and $b$ varies uniformly over the range from 5 to 10, $f(a, b)$ is much more sensitive to $a$ then $b$.
 A sensitivity analysis is practically useful in that it can offer you guidance as to which parameters in your model it would be most useful to investigate further (i.e. to narrow their uncertainty).

 # Visual sensitivity analysis

 The first kind of sensitivity analysis we'll run is just to look at scatter plots comparing each input parameter to the final cost-effectiveness estimates.
 We can imagine these scatter plots as the result of running [the following procedure many times]{.noted}[^monte-carlo]: sample a single value from the probability distribution for each input parameter and run the calculation on these values to determine a result value.
 If we repeat this procedure enough times, it starts to approximate the true values of the probability distributions.

 One nice feature of this sort of analysis is that we see how the output depends on a particular input even in the face of variations in all the other inputs---we don't hold everything else constant.
-In other words, this is a [global](TODO) sensitivity analysis.
+In other words, this is a [global](https://en.wikipedia.org/wiki/Sensitivity_analysis#Local_methods) sensitivity analysis.

 (Caveat: We are again pretending that we are equally uncertain about each input parameter and the results reflect this limitation.
 To see the analysis result for different input uncertainties, edit and run [the Jupyter notebook](TODO).)